 According to the review of users, the energy it takes for conducting the post-combustion treatment is 5 times more than roasting.

-For the roasters that take gas as the energy source, the cost of the gas for roasting a batch is generally around NT$1-3 which is not much.
+For the coffee roasters that take gas as the energy source, the cost of the gas for roasting a batch is generally around NT$1-3 which is not much.

-Rubasse is dedicated to researching, developing and integrating the most intelligent roasters with the features of high flexibility and productivity.
+Rubasse is dedicated to researching, developing and integrating the most intelligent coffee roasters with the features of high flexibility and productivity.
 Taking the above 17 points into consideration, we try our best to put the ideal into practice:

 - Recording profile: The self-developed recording software provides the full parametric record.